dnielpy/BackendPractice/05 - API REST Inventory Management/README.md

 11. **Sales Report**: To get a sales report, make a GET request to the `/salesReport` endpoint with the `id` of the admin as a request parameter.

 Please note that the actual usage may vary depending on the client you are using to make these requests (like Postman, curl, etc.) and the actual server configuration.

-## Contributing

-Instructions on how to contribute to your project.

-## License

-Information about the license.